quasikyo/ror2-mods/ThunderRain/README.md

 - Base intensity of shocks when receiving damage

 #### Operation Behavior
+- Time span over which to sum up intensity and duration
 - Shocker selection
   - `All`: affect all shockers
   - `Random`: only affect a random shocker
+- Account for damage dealt past the entity's max health